DharshanNR/sap_data_generator/README.md

 - Vendor master creation
 - Material master generation
 - Purchase order creation
-- Goods receipts
+- Purchase order line item creation
+- Purchase order Hisory creation
-- Invoice posting
+- Vendor contract

-The framework is fully configurable—you can control the number of vendors, materials, PO volume, distributions, noise levels, and business rules using a single **config.json** file.
+The framework is fully configurable—parameters such as vendor count, material count, PO volume, distributions, and process rules can be edited through the Config class, allowing you to customize data generation without modifying the core logic.

 This tool is useful for: